authlete/java-oauth-server/doc/CUSTOMIZATION.md

 represents a response from Authlete's `/api/auth/authorization` API) and embeds them into an HTML template, <code>[authorization.jsp][21]</code>.
 To achieve this, the implementation uses `Viewable` class.
-The class is included in [Jersey][12] (the reference implementation of JAX-RS), but it is not a part of JAX-RS 2.0 API.
+The class is included in [Jersey][12] (the reference implementation of Jakarta REST), but it is not a part of the Jakarta REST API.

 If you want to customize the authorization page, change the implementation of `generateAuthorizationPage()` method and/or the template of the